Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Proof of the main result

 Substituting \eqref{eq:P10epsilonaux} into \eqref{eq:tildefg} we obtain

 From here, in order to compute $V_{2,i}(\e)$, we proceed with the following steps.
-First, we substitute the expressions in \eqref{eqaux:tildefg} into the formula \eqref{eq:coefV2P} to get
+Firstly, we substitute the expressions in \eqref{eqaux:tildefg} into the formula \eqref{eq:coefV2P} to get

 The expression of $A^{\pm}_i$ is a little cumbersome, so we shall omit it here.
-Second, taking into account the definition of the coefficients of the polynomials $P^{\pm}_{\Lambda}$ in \eqref{eq:coefficients} and expression \eqref{eq:Yi} we get the following relationships
+Secondly, taking into account the definition of the coefficients of the polynomials $P^{\pm}_{\Lambda}$ in \eqref{eq:coefficients} and expression \eqref{eq:Yi}, we get the following relationships

 which implies that the coefficients of $\e^{-1}$ in the expansions above for $\alpha^{+}_{2,i}(\e)$ and $\alpha^{-}_{2,i}(\e)$ coincide.
 Thus, from \eqref{eq:coefV2P}, we have that

 implying that $V_{2,i}(\e)$ is continuous at $\e=0$.
 Moreover, the relationships above allow to get rid of the terms $s_1^-$, $s_2^-$, $s_3^-$, and $s_4^-$ in $A_i^-$.
 Finally, by using the relationships